pulumi/aws-workshop/content/50_deploying_argocd_to_eks/30_declare_argocd_helm_chart.md

 export const url = argocd.getResourceProperty("v1/Service", `${name}/argocd-server`, "status").apply(status => status.loadBalancer.ingress[0].hostname)
 ```

+The ArgoCRD deployed by the Helm chart is outside of the management of Pulumi.
+However, Pulumi can still query the Helm chart resource to extract resource properties.

 {{% notice info %}}
 The `index.ts` file should now have the following contents:
 {{% /notice %}}